OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/README.md

 ### Reflections on the GitHub Workflow and R Markdown

-The workflow went smoothly through all the assignment.
+The workflow went smoothly throughout all the assignment.
 I didn't have any issues when pulling, committing and pushing while I was editting the files locally.

 Furthermore, the `.md` file for the Gapminder exploration is a really useful tool for `R` outputs.